openhwgroup/cva6/.gitlab-ci/README.md

 Original Author: Côme ALLART - Thales
 -->

-# GitLab CI for core-v-verif + CVA6
+# GitLab CI for CVA6

 This document describes the different steps performed automatically when a branch is pushed to a repository.
 It is not meant to be a complete description.